 Differences between adjustable and fixed rate loans

-You can choose a fixed-rate loan to lock in a low rate.
-People select these types of loans because interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Firelight Mortgage Consultants at (720) 550-4235 for details.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Firelight Mortgage Consultants at 3032282254 to discuss how we can help.

-ARMs most often have the lowest, most attractive rates toward the start of the loan.
-They usually guarantee that rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are best for borrowers who anticipate moving within three or five years.
-These types of ARMs benefit people who plan to move before the loan adjusts.
+ARMs usually start out at a very low rate that may increase over time.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate programs benefit people who will sell their house or refinance before the loan adjusts.

 You might choose an Adjustable Rate Mortgage to take advantage of a lower initial rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
 ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at 3032282254.
 It's our job to answer these questions and many others, so we're happy to help!